jonathanteperJPMC/FDC3/docs/use-cases/meeting-minutes/2020-01-16 uc-wg meeting notes.md

   - 3. Rejected [same comment as in review]
   - 4. Deleted [same comment as above]
   - 5. Backlog [same comment as above]
-  - USe Case XX: Template [we can create this as a github issue type]
+  - Use Case XX: Template [we can create this as a github issue type]

 ### 2. UC 17 Vote - Johan (5 min)
 - Voting directly on the PR: https://github.com/finos/FDC3/pull/153